jcsherin/jcsherin.github.io/posts/dremel-column-striping.md

 values: [1, 2, 3, 4, 5, 6]
 ```

-In record shredding the values in the nested arrays are extracted into a
+In the above examples, the nested arrays have different structures but share
-columnar format.
-The nested arrays share the same elements in the same order.
+the same sequence of elements.
+After shredding the nested arrays the
-So all of them end up sharing an identical physical representation.
-It is not
+physical representation of the column values ends up being identical.
+It is
+not possible to identify the beginning of a sublist or know the size of a
+sublist.
+This is critical information which is missing from the columnar
-possible to reassemble the original nested structure from the column values
+representation and prevents us from being able to reassemble the original
-alone.

-The column values do not hold any information regarding the structure.
-This
-helps us identify that the structure is critical metadata which needs to be
-stored together with the column values to make reassembly of the original
-structure possible.
+nested data structure.

 ---